pdc/spreadsite/README.md

 -----------

-At present the spreadsheet must be in comma-separated values form; this is just because I have not bothered adding support for one of the Exel-parsing libraries available for Python.
+At present the spreadsheet must be in comma-separated values form; this is just because I have not bothered adding support for one of the Excel-parsing libraries available for Python.
 The first row MUST be column headings.
 Each of the subsequent rows specifies an entry in the library.